 They are not cancerous and do not change into cancer.
 They often cause no symptoms and are usually only noticed when you have a cervical smear or are examined by a doctor or nurse for an unrelated reason.
 If they do cause symptoms then these are most likely to be vaginal discharge or vaginal bleeding after sex (intercourse) or in between your periods.

-When a polyp has been noticed then you are usually recommended to have it removed.
+When a polyp has been noticed, it is usually recommended that you have it removed.
 This is a simple procedure that does not cause pain.
 It is either done by your doctor or by a specialist who treats medical conditions affecting women and their reproductive organs (a gynaecologist).
 You do not need an anaesthetic for this procedure.
 Some women may have freezing treatment or laser treatment after their polyp is removed.
 This is done to prevent the polyp growing back.

 Endometriosis is a condition in which the endometrium grows outside the lining of your womb (uterus).
 The endometrium is the tissue which makes up the inside surface of your womb.
 An area of endometriosis can occur on the neck of your womb (cervix) and usually won't cause any symptoms.
 It can sometimes cause bleeding after sex (intercourse).
 Most people with endometriosis in their cervix do not need any specific treatment in addition to their usual endometriosis care.

 Cervical ectropion (or erosion) is a harmless change.
 The thin layer of gland cells normally lining the inside of your cervical canal appears on the outside of the neck of your womb (cervix).
 These cells are more fragile causing vaginal discharge or bleeding, especially when having sex (intercourse).

 It is related to a hormone called oestrogen and is therefore more common in young women, pregnant women and those taking combined oral contraceptive pills.
 It may cause no problems at all and often requires no treatment.
 However, sometimes you may experience increased vaginal discharge or bleeding.
 This can especially happen after any contact with the cervix, such as during sex or when having a cervical smear.